hindenbug/monarch/README.md

-# DoNotDisturb
+# Monarch
-DoNotDisturb is a throttle for communication via APN &amp; GCM push notifications.
+Monarch is a throttle for communication via APN &amp; GCM push notifications.

 # Install